apache/doris/docs/en/docs/advanced/variables.md

 * `topn_opt_limit_threshold`

     Set threshold for limit of topn query (eg. SELECT * FROM t ORDER BY k LIMIT n).
 If n <= threshold, topn optimizations(runtime predicate pushdown, two phase result fetch and read order by key) will enable automatically, otherwise disable.
 Default value is 1024.

+* `drop_table_if_ctas_failed`

+    Controls whether create table as select deletes created tables when a insert error occurs, the default value is true.